jamesra/OrdersAI/readme.txt

 * non-stop flag added to pickup orders
 * option to specify load flags for passengers and cargo
 * Stations with a rating below a minimum amount do not have available supply considered

+9
+_

+* Fixed non-stop orders preventing Airplanes and Boats from getting orders OpenTTD would respond to
+* New stations check whether any vehicles are scheduled to visit after the current station or actively running to the station.
+This should prevent multiple vehicles from visiting new stations
+*